Why review for AOM 2022?

 Reviewing can be your first step in getting involved with AOM.
 Get to know AOM by reviewing for up to two of our 26 Divisions and Interest Groups and see the quality of our members’ research.

-Help ensure the academic quality and integrity of the AOM 2021 program.
+Help ensure the academic quality and integrity of the Annual Meeting program.
 Engage in your scholarly community and expose yourself to disciplines outside your domain.

 Get an introduction to the scholarly process and an opportunity to explore and improve your research while gaining insight into multiple research domains.

 Become an engaged, proactive member of your professional community and help contextualize research to better serve practicing managers and forecast their needs.

 Academy of Management relies on and greatly appreciates our reviewers.
 We highly encourage members to volunteer to review for at least one Division or Interest Group (DIG) or for TLC@AOM, especially if you are planning to submit a proposal.
 Reciprocal reviews provide submitters with high-quality and important feedback on their work.

 Interested in volunteering as a reviewer?
 First, read the Reviewer Guidelines for additional information.
 The sign-up process takes less than 10 minutes.

 To sign up, please visit the Reviewer Center.
 Select a sponsor and use the keywords to indicate your special areas of knowledge and interest.
 You can sign up to review for up to two (2) DIGs.
 For each of the DIGs you select, you may be asked to review up to a total of three (3) submissions.
 The maximum number of review assignments that you could receive is six (6).

 - Gain visibility for yourself and your institution.